-Collagenase is not available in Europe, Asia or Australia anymore from the beginning of 2020, due to a decision made by the American manufacturer to withdraw the product from these markets.
+Collagenase (Xiapex) is not available in Europe, Asia or Australia anymore from the beginning of 2020, due to a decision made by the American manufacturer to withdraw the product from these markets.
 This was not done because of safety or efficacy concerns.

-Collagenase clostridium histolyticum (CCH) is an enzyme marketed by Sobi under the name of Xiapex in the UK and by Pfizer as Xiaflex in the USA.
+Collagenase clostridium histolyticum (CCH)by Endo as Xiaflex in the USA.
 From October 2014 it has been approved by the FDA in the USA for use in two cords at the same time.

 Collagenase Clostridium Histolyticum can be injected into the cord that has formed in the palm of your hand.
 The medicine contains special proteins that can break up the collagen fibres in the cord.
 This weakens the cord, eventually allowing the bent finger(s) to be straightened.

 This picture shows a weakened cord with an unaffected nodule next to it.
 The full article can be found on the publishers website.